TahsinPavel/AI-Voice-Calling-Agent/DEPLOYMENT_CHECKLIST.md

 ### 3. Voice Functionality
 - [ ] Verify audio plays correctly in browser
-- [ ] Verify text-to-speech conversion works
+- [ ] Verify text-to-speech conversion works in English
 - [ ] Verify natural voice speed

 ### 4. Doctor Information
-- [ ] Verify 4 doctors are displayed in the doctor list
+- [ ] Verify 4 American doctors are displayed in the doctor list
 - [ ] Verify doctor information is correctly formatted
 - [ ] Verify doctors can be referenced in conversations

 ### 5. Appointment Booking
 - [ ] Test booking an appointment with a specific doctor
 - [ ] Verify appointment data is saved to database
-- [ ] Verify confirmation message is played
+- [ ] Verify confirmation message is played in English

 ## Troubleshooting